RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 - *Job Positions in Siemens Healthineers*.
 We always welcome talent people to join us.
 However, please send an email rather than open an issue in this repo for questions in this category.

+## Important Timeline

+- January, 2025: Phase I starts.
+Registration opens.
+Training dataset and GitHub are made available.
+- February 15, 2025: Phase II starts.
+Validation datasets are made available.
+Participants can submit preliminary results and receive feedback on relative scoring for unlimited number of times.
+- April 25, 2025: Phase III starts.
+Final test datasets are made available.
+- May 13, 2025: Deadline for testing phase.
+- May 20, 2025: Participants are notified with challenge results and top 2 winners are announced.
+- June 20, 2025: Top 5 teams receive the awards and certification.
+- July 27-31, 2025: AAPM Annual Meeting & Exhibition: top 2 teams will present on their work during a dedicated challenge session.
+- September 2025: The challenge organizers summarize the grand challenge in a journal paper.
+Training and validation datasets and scoring routines will be made public.

-## Simplified Background to the Challenge
+## Simplified Background

 Radiation therapy (RT) is an essential cancer treatment and is applicable to about 50% of cancer patients.
 The 3D dose prediction has been important for assisting the RT planning.
-Ref [1] could provide decent introduction to the participates without RT background.
+Ref [[1](#Citation)] could provide decent introduction to the participates without RT background.
 In addtion, [the summary paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.14845) of a previous related challenge OpenKBP could be helpful (helpful to the RT background, but note contexts in this challenge is quite different from OpenBKP).

-It could be helpful to gain more knowledge about RT, however, participants still can do a great job without deep RT background, since we define the input/output clearly in the task of this challenge.
+It could be helpful to gain more knowledge about RT, however, participants still can do a great job without RT background, since we define the input/output clearly in the task of this challenge.
 However, if you have limited knowledge about AI and deep learning, you may need to learn fast to achieve the awards :blush:.
-To be successful in this challenge, participates need to

 The input of this task includes CT, PTVs/OARs mask, beam geometries and so on.
-The output is a 3D dose distribution generated from Eclipse (treatment planning system from Varian) following the method described in [1].
+The output is a 3D dose distribution generated from Eclipse (treatment planning system from Varian) following the method described in [[1](#Citation)].

 ![](figs/baseline.png)